cea-classes/assignments/module2.md

 - Create a minimal slack bot
 - Simple html form to google sheet workflow
 - Google form to facebook workflow

+# Module 3

+This will be continuation of module 2 project.

+## Host the scraper in docker

+- Implement docker and compose code in the codebase
+- Run scraper with virtual display
+- (Optional) Run scraper in server

+## Tests

+- Create/update a basic UI
+- Add minimal test for the UI

+## CI/CD

+- Deploy to server using github actions
+- Run tests using github actions